Obuasi East: Health workers provide first aid for BECE candidates at all centres | Ghana News Agency

 She said technical education was important in shaping the lives of those who would want to acquire practical skills and hands-on experience in technical and vocational training.

-He said the measures put in place by himself, the Assembly and the Education Directorate would provide the catalyst needed for the students to pass the exams.
+He said the measures put in place by himself, the Assembly and the Education Directorate will provide the catalyst needed for the students to pass the exams.

 GNA